National-Education-Union/school-cuts/README.md

 We have updated non-staff costs with the latest estimates for the GDP deflator measure of inflation from HM Treasury, [GDP deflators at market prices, and money GDP March 2022 (Spring Statement)](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/1062965/GDP_Deflators_Spring_Statement_March_2022_update.xlsx).

 ### Support staff pay
-The DfE documents uses the National Joint Council (NJC) pay awards, which cover all local authority staff.
-However, school support staff are paid significantly less well than the average council employee and many are employed on the minimum wage.
+The DfE documents uses the National Joint Council (NJC) pay awards, which cover all local authority staff, the DfE adjusted the award for increases in the National Living Wage.
 In recent years, there have been uplifts in the minimum wage that outstrip pay awards for other council workers.
-We made an index for school support staff pay by sending Freedom of Information requests (FOIs) to a sample of local authorities and then tracked the value of the pay points back to 2009-10 and weighted them by the number of staff paid on each grade from the FOIs.
-The increases in the minimum wage have had a substantial impact on school support staff pay and their pay has risen much faster than the headline rates for the NJC awards.
+We made an index for school support staff pay by sending Freedom of Information requests (FOIs) to a sample of local authorities and then tracked the value of the pay points back to April 2015 and weighted them by the number of staff paid on each grade from the FOIs.

 ![image](https://user-images.githubusercontent.com/4374366/177144593-f423b80a-3fa7-41fd-8498-07ae766f8ab7.png)

+Our results concur with the DfE analysis for the period 2018 to 2020, where they have estimated the increase in pay as 6.3% over the two years.
+We disagree with the DfE estimate for 2019 to 2020.
+The DfE gave the figure for 2.4%; however, the NJC award was 2.75% on all grades.
+The spreadsheet with the calculations are in [school support staff pay.xlsx](https://github.com/National-Education-Union/school_cuts/blob/main/data/school_costs/school%20support%20staff%20pay.xlsx).

 ## School costs index